edinburgh-napier/SET09102/notes/unit1_code_quality/readability.md

 * **Meaningful Names**: The most important aspect of self-documenting code is using meaningful, descriptive names for variables, functions, classes, and methods.
-Names should clearly convey the purpose and behavior of the entity they represent.
+Names should clearly convey the purpose and behaviour of the entity they represent.
 For example, instead of using a generic name like temp, use userInput or calculatedDiscount to describe the actual intent.